suent/Carpenter.AzurePipelines/docs/configuration.md

 The target NuGet feed to use when deploying NuGet packages to the Prod stack.
 This value is used when `pipelineOperations` contains **DeployNuGet**.

-### Carpenter.NuGet.Quality
+### Carpenter.NuGet.Quality (updateNuGetQuality)

 Comma separated list of stacks update quality should execute for.
 Updates the described quality of a NuGet package using the Artifact views.
-This value is set by the `updateNuGetQuality` parameter.
+This value is set by the `updateNuGetQuality` parameter if `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Feed

 The Azure DevOps Artifact NuGet package feed to use when updating quality.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Dev

 The target quality when updating quality on the Developer stack.
-This value is set by the `nuGetQualityDev` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Test1

 The target quality when updating quality on the Test 1 stack.
-This value is set by the `nuGetQualityTest1` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Test2

 The target quality when updating quality on the Test 2 stack.
-This value is set by the `nuGetQualityTest2` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Stage

 The target quality when updating quality on the Staging stack.
-This value is set by the `nuGetQualityStage` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Prod

 The target quality when updating quality on the Production stack.
-This value is set by the `nuGetQualityProd` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.GitHub.ServiceConnection